-Many people believe it is okay to borrow from your 401(k) to get fast money for emergencies, but dipping into your 401k can be a bad idea.
-Borrowing from your 401(k) might not affect you now, but it will hurt in the long run.
-If you keep borrowing from your 401k, you are at a risk of running out of your retirement savings faster than you planned.
+Many people believe that borrowing from your 401(k) is okay if you need to get some fast money for emergencies, but dipping into your 401(k) is just a bad idea.
+Borrowing from your 401(k) might not affect you now, but it will definitely hurt in the long run.

 Many people prefer to borrow from their 401(k) because the interest rate on it is lower than on a standard loan.
 People often believe that it is their own money they’re tapping into so it’s a loan they’re getting from themselves, but in all honesty, you could be ripping yourself off.